luna-nightbyte/GoStreamRecord/README.md

 ## Usage

 __NOTE__: v0.3.5 and up uses SQL database.
-The readme and usage will be updated on the next release.
+The readme and usage will be updated on the next release (not pre-releases).

 **See the [release page](https://github.com/luna-nightbyte/GoStreamRecord/releases) to find pre-built binaries**
 |Username|Password|